VIDA-NYU/wildlife_pipeline/README.md

 We use the `databricks-koalas` package for the Spark migration, as it provides seemless integration of the Pandas API for Spark.
 As the version of Spark on Dataproc is 3.2, we cannot use the up-to-date `pyspark-pandas` package.

 ## Spark Installation Steps:
+Remember to update the `HDFS URI`, with your netid.
 Note: Please create the virtual environment outside of the project folder.
 - This also assumes that `pipenv` is installed. (run `pip install pipenv` if not)
 1. Invoke `python3.8 -m venv spark-env` to create a virtual environment called `spark-env`.
+- If python3.8 is not installed, run `brew install python@3.8`
 2. Activate the virtual environment with the following command: `source spark-env/bin/activate`
 - For Windows users, activate using the following command: `call call spark-env/Scripts/activate.bat`
 - To deactivate the virtual environment on Windows, simply run `deactivate`